rohithkksmy/rk_boilerPlate/README.md

 https://github.com/rohithkksmy/kadane-s-Algorithm-JS
 https://github.com/rohithkksmy/maxLengthSubArrEqualTok

 Hey Guys use this repository and let me know if you any opinions.
 I always welcome suggestions.
-The next version will include Testing Framwork and later this will be converted to isomorphic using Python or node.js
+The next version will be conver the isomorphic features by including Python or node.js